1.0 Basic Principles and Practices of Propane

 Refresher Training Classes are for students who have previously completed the certification process and need to complete the 3-year recertification.

 Classes are from 8:00 a.m. to 4:00 p.m. each day.
 The registration fee for each course is $125 and includes course materials, lunch and refreshment breaks.
-A refund less a $25 administrative fee will be provided for cancellations received at least 7 business days in advance.
+A refund less a $25 administrative fee will be provided for cancellations received at least 7 days in advance.
 Attendance at all classes is by PRE-REGISTRATION ONLY.
 Classes size is limited.

 Bavarian Inn Restaurant